JusticeBaum/BHC-Hyperlink-Extension/README.md

 ## Features
 - Automatically generates hyperlinks for sales orders, pickups, and Connect orders
 - Automatically expands TPM's 'Delivery Note' section when scheduling
-- Forces BT to open search results in a new tab (this is toggleable)